Do you need to file a tax return online before the Self Assessment deadline of 31 January?

 Each of the two payments on account is half your previous year’s tax bill.
 If you still owe tax after making your payments on account, you must make a balancing payment by midnight on 31 January the following year.

-If you prefer to pay regularly throughout the year, you can use HMRC’s budget payment plan, but only if your previous payments are up to date and if you are paying in advance.
+If you prefer to pay more regularly throughout the year – such as weekly or monthly – you can use HMRC’s budget payment plan, but only if your previous payments are up to date and if you are paying in advance.

 Ways to pay

-The ways to pay your tax are through online or telephone banking (faster payments), CHAPS, debit or corporate credit card online, your bank or building society, Bacs, direct debit (if you have set one up with HMRC before), or by cheque through the post.
+The ways to pay your tax are via online or telephone banking (faster payments), CHAPS, debit, or corporate credit card online, your bank or building society, BACS, direct debit (if you have set one up with HMRC before), or by cheque through the post.